 Why: Early spring marks the very beginning of the main Mediterranean cruise season, and if you're looking to avoid the hordes, this is the time to cruise.
 Plus, while a few families can be expected to sail over school breaks, Mediterranean cruises don't draw the typical spring break crowd.

-Pricing: Fares rise from winter pricing, but a 10-night Norwegian cruise can be booked for about $80 per person, per night.
+Pricing: Fares rise from winter pricing, but a seven-night sailing can be booked from as little as £80 per person, per night.
+Marella cruise can be booked for about £125 per person, per night.
 Viking Ocean Cruises begins to offer a number of solid Mediterranean itineraries this time of year, including a 12-night Mediterranean Odyssey (Barcelona to Venice with eight ports of call, including Dubrovnik) and a two-week sailing to the Holy Lands (Rome to Athens, including Haifa and Jerusalem).
-Viking is a premium line with more inclusions, and fares start in the range of about $400 per person, per night.
+Viking is a premium line with more inclusions, and fares start in the range of about £400 per person, per night.

-Temperature: Most of the Mediterranean stays cool this time of year, but warms up to the high 50s into the 60s during sunny afternoons.
+Temperature: Most of the Mediterranean stays cool this time of year, but warms up to the high teens during sunny afternoons.
 It's a pleasant time of year to explore in port without overheating.

 Rainfall/sea conditions: While March and April are moving into the spring season, rough seas can still be possible, especially in early March.
 Moving out of the winter months, a few rainy days are a possibility this time of year.